 Additionally, our gatherings are designed with everyone in mind... museums, playgrounds, nature walks, food carts... and the itineraries are flexible.
 If your family needs a break (a morning to sleep in, an afternoon nap, or a full day off), that's perfectly acceptable.
 You absolutely can adapt our schedule for your children at any age.

 NOTE: Our activities are family-oriented and we do not provide babysitting or educational classes for children (though obviously there are plenty of opportunities for learning).
 These are events for the whole family to enjoy together.

 Will there be any teens/tweens there?

 Very likely!
 We are thrilled that families with tweens and teens seek out our pop-ups...perhaps more than other ages because adolescence brings a new need for peer interactions and social experiences.
 This has been a huge benefit for our family because the Carlson kids fall into this age range as well.
 Honestly, this need is the main factor we founded the Pop-Up Hub...we want our children to enjoy these travel experiences yet still have regular "teen things" to do.

 We've noticed worldschooling kids are much happier when there is the prospect of meeting peers that understand this lifestyle and it's challenges.
-Plus, as a parent, it's absolutely lovely to see the teens have an opportunity to hang out at a mall, host a pool party, or just enjoy a Starbucks at the town square.
+Plus, as a parent, it's absolutely lovely to see the teens have an opportunity to hang out at a mall, host a pool party, or just enjoy a fancy coffee drink at the town square.
 So, though there is no guarantee, we have an excellent record of attracting teens and tweens to these events.
 Feel free to message us about upcoming event questions, we do keep track of attendees' ages and are happy to share that with you.